-Where services are provided to an employee, by his employer or by another person on behalf of the employer, for an amount lower than the actual costs, or at no cost to the employee, the taxable benefit is the difference between the actual cost to the employer and the amount paid by the employee.
-Where the employer's business is to convey passengers by sea or air, then travel to destinations outside South Africa is valued at the lowest full fare less any amount paid by the employee or his relative.
+Where services are provided to an employee by his employer or by another person on behalf of the employer, for an amount lower than the actual costs, or at no cost to the employee, the taxable benefit is the difference between the actual cost to the employer and the amount paid by the employee.
+Where the employer's business is to convey passengers by sea or air, and the travel facility is granted to an employee or relative to travel to a destination outside of South Africa, the cash equivalent is valued at the lowest full fare less any amount paid by the employee or his relative.